dramdass/agentfleet/README.md

 ## Git Worktrees

 AgentFleet always targets a git repository.
 If you pass an absolute filesystem path we use it directly; if you pass a GitHub URL we clone it into `--work-dir/repos/<repo-slug>` and reuse that checkout on future runs.
-Every agent operates in its own worktree/branch:
+Every agent operates in its own worktree/branch (e.g., `agent/sliding-window`), so parallel approaches never trample each other:

 ```bash
 # After tournament